How to invest in the KOSPI Composite Index

 KOSPI funds can only be bought at the end of the stock market’s trading day, meaning you wont be Abel to start KOSPI trading during the regular stock trading hours.
 Also, KOSPI funds charge higher fees than ETFs do.
-So if you’re going to invest in a KOSPI Composite Index mutual fund, it makes more sense to hold your investment long term.
+So if you’re going to use a mutual fund, it makes more sense to hold your investment long term.
 If you want to have a diversified investment that you can trace in the short term, it’s better to go with an ETF.

 2. Use our top tips to be a successful investor

-Before you invest in the KOSPI Composite Index, make sure you read and follow these investment tips:
+Before you start, make sure you read and follow these investment tips: